ece362-purdue/proton-labs/lab0-intro/README.md

 ## Step 5: Build and Debug a Project

-Once saved, go back to the PlatformIO tab, and click the Upload option under `nucleo_f091rc` > General.
+Once saved, go back to the Pico Extension tab, and click the Upload option under `nucleo_f091rc` > General.
 This will automatically build your code for you, and flash it to your microcontroller.
 If you see a textbox appear asking about CMakeLists.txt, you can hit Escape to get rid of it.

 If you see the following in your terminal: